tonycurtis/poisson/README.md

 source that we're compiling.

-To compile with each of the compiler suites available, make sure the modules are loaded, and do
+To compile with each of the compiler suites available, make sure the appropriate module is loaded, and do

 ```
     $ make comp=NAME